ホーム/ 研究/ コラボレーション/ コラボレーションプログラム

 Learn more

-The Interuniversity Micro Electronics Center (Imec) is the largest European R&D and innovation hub in nanoelectronics and digital technologies.
-Imec brings together all key players from the value chain of the semiconductor industry.
-Thanks to close partnerships with leading tool and materials suppliers, imec can do advanced process development and offers an advanced research infrastructure housed within advanced laboratories, 200mm and 300mm cleanroom.
+The Interuniversity Micro Electronics Center (imec) is the largest European R&D and innovation hub in nanoelectronics and digital technologies. imec brings together key players from all layers of the value chain of the semiconductor industry, from tool & material suppliers to IDMs & foundries and fabless & fablite companies up to the application partners.
+Close partnerships with leading tool and materials suppliers enables imec to perform advanced process development offering an advanced research infrastructure housed within advanced laboratories, 200mm and 300mm cleanroom.
 In the imec Industrial Affiliation Program (IIAP), the semiconductor industry is brought together to help accelerate technology advancements, enabling efficient cost sharing, minimizing risk, and optimizing the return on investment for IDMs & foundries as well as equipment suppliers.
+TSMC is a core partner of the IIAP and currently has access to the following programs:

-Imec aims to push Moore's law to the extreme by scaling down logic devices to the 7nm technology node and far beyond.
-Selected topics of research are:
+imec aims to push Moore’s law to the extreme by scaling logic devices to the 2nm technology node and far beyond.
+Selected topics of device-related research are:

 Learn more

 Within the memory IIAP, imec develops novel memory concepts aimed for increased memory density, while at the same time controlling power dissipation.
+These new memory elements are based on a wide variety of, sometimes recently discovered and thus new, physical properties and require new materials and device integration development.
 Current topics that are part of the program are:

-• High speed embedded on-chip cache memory such as STT- and SOT-MRAM
+• High speed embedded on-chip cache memory such as SOT-MRAM

 • Scaled high speed dynamic random access memory (DRAM) devices